automenta/mb7/doc/README.vsn.md

 2. **Tag-Driven Everything**
     - **Reason:** Users want outcomes, not processes.
 Tagging `#public` to share or `#need` to find help feels like telling a story—direct and personal.
-It’s why SemanticScribe feels alive, not mechanical.
+It’s why Netention feels alive, not mechanical.

 3. **Semantic Matching at the Core**
     - **Reason:** People thrive on connection—finding what they need without digging.
 Matching `"need"` to `"offer"` or